 - Don’t park on a hill.
 I talked about gravity before between the towing vehicle and the camper, but here’s a different application of gravity.
 Gravity doesn’t want to keep heavy things propped up on a hill.
 If your hitch were to let go, your camper would be toast.

 - If your camper has slide-outs, make sure they’re all in when wind hits.
 This stabilizes your vehicle somewhat.

 - The same goes for your awning.
 Retract it in high winds.

 - Try to drive with the wind, not against it.
 That means face in the same direction as the wind is blowing.
 You’ll get better fuel mileage as a bonus.

 - On that note, reconsider whether you want to drive in strong winds in the first place.
 If it’s not necessary, then why put yourself in potential danger?

 - Ensure you have a compatible hitch for your camper.
 Check all the lugs, bolts, and parts to make sure there are no loose or missing screws.
 Lubricate the hitch if need be.

-- Finally, avoid semi-trucks and other large commercial vehicles when driving on the highway.
-If you can safely navigate it, then pull over a lane or two away from the truck.
-If you must drive beside a large vehicle, then try to match their pace (without going over the speed limit).
-This should avoid them generating a potentially dangerous crosswind.
+- When driving beside a large vehicle, try to match their pace without going over the speed limit.
+This should help you avoid a potentially dangerous crosswind.

-Camper trailers can indeed tip over.
-Fishtailing, taking corners too fast, and driving in windy conditions can all cause tipping.
+Yes, it’s possible for a camper or RV to tip over.
+Fishtailing, taking corners too fast, and driving in windy conditions can all cause RV rollovers.
 Wind can be generated from semi-trucks and other large vehicles as well, putting your camper at risk.

-If your camper happens to tip, treat it like you would any accident.
+If your camper happens to flip over, treat it like you would any accident.
 Exit the vehicle, call the police, file an official report, and consider medical attention.
-By following the list of safety techniques to follow, you can avoid any future instances of camper tipping.
-Good luck!
+By following the list of safety techniques to follow, you can avoid an RVers worst nightmare.